Na3NTA - information sheet

 Human and ecological exposures

-- The main source of exposure to Na3NTA is from products available to consumers, such as cleaning products (wood floor cleaning liquid, wood floor polishing spray, boat cleaner) and cosmetics (hair dye, face moisturizer).
+- The main source of human exposure to Na3NTA is from products available to consumers, such as cleaning products (wood floor cleaning liquid, wood floor polishing spray, boat cleaner) and cosmetics (hair dye, face moisturizer).
 There is also potential for exposure from environmental sources, such as drinking water.

 - According to the information considered under the ERC Approach, Na3NTA was identified as having low ecological exposure potential.